Logiqx/scw-comp/docs/FAQ.md

 I did a very quick video about how to use Handbrake and posted it on [Facebook](https://www.facebook.com/groups/1604105099735401/permalink/2168677073278198/).

+Handbrake is also available for Windows, macOS, Linux and even Android.
+It does not appear to be available on iOS.

 <!-- Global site tag (gtag.js) - Google Analytics -->